 What are Personas?

-Writing personas will enable you to better understand your customers and their needs.
-You may have multiple personas that your company is targeting, but the content you write should be directed to a specific audience (persona) and serve a purpose.
+Writing personas will enable you to better understand your customers or clients and their needs.
+You may have multiple personas that you are targeting, but the content you write should be directed to a specific audience (persona) and serve a trackable purpose.

 How to Write Personas

 Once you’ve identified the different audiences you want to target, do your research.
 Personas should be based on real information and facts.
 Research can come from a lot of different places, like analyzing available customer data, talking and listening to customers, or social-stalking people on Facebook and LinkedIn.
 Demographics are important, but it’s imperative to dig deeper than surface-level information.
-Being able to put yourself in someone else’s shoes will help you write great personas.
+You need to find empathy.
+Putting yourself in someone else’s shoes will help you write great personas.
 For example, think about:

 - What motivates them?